 5. Redundancy and Failover:

 • Implement network redundancy and network failover solutions to minimize downtime in case of network outages.
-Redundancy can help maintain low latency and prevent call interruptions.
+Redundancy can help maintain low latency/good latency and prevent call interruptions.

 By taking these steps to minimize latency, you can significantly improve the quality of your VoIP calls, ensuring that they remain clear, real-time, and free from frustrating delays or disruptions.
 A low-latency VoIP setup is essential for effective communication in both professional and personal contexts.